udacity/Project-Build-an-ML-Pipeline-Starter/README.md

 # Build an ML Pipeline for Short-Term Rental Prices in NYC
-You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
-You need to estimate the typical price for a given property based on the price of similar properties.
-Your company receives new data in bulk every week.
-The model needs to be retrained with the same cadence, necessitating an end-to-end pipeline that can be reused.
+You work for a property management company renting rooms and properties for short periods of time on various platforms.
+You need to estimate the typical price for a given property based on similar listings.
+New data arrives weekly, so the model must be retrained on the same cadence — requiring a reusable, end-to-end pipeline.

-In this project you will build such a pipeline.
+This repo implements that pipeline with MLflow, Hydra, scikit-learn, and Weights & Biases (W&B).
+It also includes local and HTTP prediction helpers and convenient make targets.

 ## Table of contents